temizkanekin/events-app/README.md

 - You can see the location information in _LOCATION_ section for each data (map is re-rendering immediately when center changes)
 - You can see the media information in _MEDIA_ section for each data.
 If the media is an image, you can click on image to see image in separate dialog.
 - App is 100vh total, you can scroll in _EVENTS_/_EVENT DETAILS_ section.
-- All of the bonus features are implemented.
 - App has mobile responsiveness.